goruco/goruco-next/source/news/2015-03-25-cfp-is-closed.md

 author: Mike Dalessio
 ---

-### Thank You!

 In our nine years, we've never received more talk proposals than we got this year.
 Thank you to everyone who took the time to submit!

 ### What's Next?